kapetan/repaint/README.md

 At the moment only normal flow is implemented, and without support for lists and tables.

-Follows an non-exhaustive list of missing functionallity.
+Follows a non-exhaustive list of missing functionallity.

 - Collapsing margins
 - Background images